LiorA1/resume_reviews/README.md

 Each App contains its own tests, using django.test.client and RequestFactory.
 There are tests with files uploading.

+### Selenium Testing
+Accounts App is tested using Selenium, using Page Object Model (POM) and Locators Design.
+Using Inheritance to develop code that is keeping the DRY principle.

 ### Docker
 Docker was used as local development (docker-compose) environment.